 The capability of having beauty-experiences is a part of human nature, and moments of beauty are a part of human life and play an important role in relation to our potential for feeling aligned and in harmony with our surrounding world.

 A sublime colour-cocktail.
 Exploration of the streets of Marrakech

 The importance of aesthetic nourishment is always at the core of my research, as I am convinced that aesthetic experiences are crucial for our well-being.
 Furthermore, aesthetic nourishment plays an important role in relation to sustainable behaviour (more heron at the end of this post).

-The aesthetically nourishing beauty-experience has the power to turn an otherwise meaningless walk, morning or beach-moment into a significant, almost spiritual, moment.
+The aesthetically nourishing beauty-experience has the power to turn an otherwise meaningless walk, morning or beach-moment into a significant, almost spiritual, experience.